HenrikSamuelsson/reading-the-passionate-programmer/README.md

 ### Exercise 18: Act on On the Shoulder of Giants

 Will study a project at work that another developer have made.

+## Tip 19: Automate Yourself into a Job

+A lot of things that software developers do can be automated.
+Benefits are speed increase and less mistakes once the automation scripts have been developed, drawback is the initial investment in time.

+Your value as a developer will increase if having an proven track record of automating things.

+### Exercise 19: Act on Automate Yourself into a Job

+When doing exercise from books I tend to use a certain structure to organize the solutions in the file system.
+I create this structure manually as I do the exercises.
+This could be automated by having a script create the folder structure and some template files for me.